David Jacobs (broadcaster): From the late 1960s to 1984

 Most of Jacobs's career after the late 1960s was at BBC Radio 2, although in the early days of BBC Radio 1, which opened in September 1967, he had a late programme on Sundays.
 Though a Radio 1 show, this was broadcast on Radios 1 and 2 and consisted of easy listening music and interviews with guests.
-From December 1967 until July 1984, Jacobs chaired the Radio 4 topical debate programme Any Questions?
-He later presented a similar series called Questions for TVS.
+From December 1967 until July 1984, Jacobs chaired the Radio 4 topical debate programme Any Questions?.
+During the 1980s, he hosted a TV series with a similar format, called Questions, for viewers in south and south-east England, made by and shown on TVS, the ITV franchise holder in the region at the time.
 He hosted the panel game What's My Line? when it was revived on BBC2 from 1973 to 1974.
 In 1973 he hosted a short-lived version of the American game show The Who, What or Where Game.

 Jacobs appeared as himself in the 1974 film Stardust, compèring a 1960s award ceremony.
 He also appeared as himself in an episode of the BBC sitcom Some Mothers Do 'Ave 'Em alongside Michael Crawford, presenting a fictional home-improvement show.

 In 1984, he received the Sony Gold Award for his outstanding contribution to radio over the years (and was subsequently admitted to the Sony Hall of Fame).
 He also achieved the Richard Martin Award for exceptional service in the cause of animal welfare.
 In the same year, Jacobs was appointed Representative Deputy Lieutenant for the Royal Borough of Kingston, a position he held over the following 17 years.
 On his retirement from this position he became High Steward of Kingston.